Relational Epipolar Graphs for Robust Relative Camera Pose Estimation: Experimental Results

-In Table~\ref{tab:kitti_results_transposed} (KITTI), graph-based models generally achieve stronger geometric consistency by explicitly modeling epipolar constraints, but in sequences with large viewpoint changes which causes narrow baseline or correspondence degradation.
-This is due to the dependency on Epipolar geometry particularly EM estimation leading to erroneous edges in your graph during sparsification.
+The results for KITTI sequences, Table~\ref{tab:kitti_results_transposed1}, indicate that graph-based models generally achieve stronger geometric consistency by explicitly modeling epipolar constraints, but in sequences with large viewpoint changes which causes narrow baseline or correspondence degradation.
+This is due to the dependency on epipolar geometry particularly EM estimation leading to erroneous edges in your graph during sparsification.
 GAT/GIN models suffer here because anomalous nodes corrupt the neighborhood aggregation process i.e over-smoothing or neighborhood explosion which in turn increases DTE/DRE influencing the drift and scale issues with the trajectory estimation, allowing image-based CNN models to perform competitively or better.